Discover all KAIZEN™ relevant terms and definitions.

 The presentation of a wide variety of information in the workplace.
 Such information may pertain to jobs themselves, to the business as a whole, to how work teams are progressing on a project.
 Examples of Visible Managment are KANBAN cards, tool shadow boards, storyboards, etc.

 Visual Management is a set of techniques for creating a workplace embracing visual communication and control throughout the work environment.
-The VM philosophy is underpinned by the view that “what gets measured and displayed, gets done.”
-Simple visual tools are used to identify the target state, and any deviance is met with corrective action.
+Visual Management makes abnormalities visible for everyone and creates urgency to resolve the problems that can now be seen (transparency).
 It also makes it easy to understand the processes which have been put into place.
+5S forms an integral part of managing the workplace in a visual way, underpinned by visual standards.

 A term in TQC that refers to things that are not yet problems, but are still not quite right.
-They are often the starting point of improvement activities because if left untended they may develop into serious problems.
-In Gemba, it is usually the operators who first notice Warusa-Kagen, and who therefore are on the front line of improvement.
+They are often the starting point of improvement activities because if left untended, they may develop into serious problems.
+In Gemba, it is usually the operators who first notice Warusa-Kagen, therefore, they are on the front line of improvement.

 Get all the latest news about Kaizen Institute.